suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 4. **Follow APA guidelines for all written assignments.**
   * The following references and websites provide helpful information on APA style:
+  * American Psychological Association.
+(2020). *Publication manual of the American Psychological Association* (7th edition).
+Washington, DC: American Psychological Association.

 &thinsp;

 ## Prerequisites
 Successful completion of LG 211 Introduction to Linguistics (with C or above) is required.
-You do not need to have any programming experience to complete this course.
-You are expected, however, to bring your own laptop to class and ensure that it runs either Windows 10 or Mac OS 10.15 (Catalina) or above.
-Tablets or smartphones are generally not recommended.
-Talk to me if you need help with the university's laptop assistance program. :smiling_face_with_three_hearts:

-&nbsp;
+&thinsp;

 ## Textbooks
-1. Dickinson, M. et al. (2013). *Language and computers*.
-West Sussex, UK: Wiley-Blackwell.
-[L & C for short]
-2. Jurafsky, D., & Martin, J. H. (2020). *Speech and language processing* ([3rd ed. online draft](https://web.stanford.edu/~jurafsky/slp3/)).
-[J & M for short]
-3. Bird, S. et al. *Natural language processing with Python* ([online edition for Python 3](https://www.nltk.org/book/)).
-[NLTK for short]

-&nbsp;
+1. Ortega, L. (Revised version). *Understanding second language acquisition*.
+[OR for short]
+2. De Houwer, A. (2021). *Bilingual development in childhood*.
+Cambridge: Cambridge University Press [DH for short]

+Additional readings will be made available on Microsoft Teams.

+&thinsp;